SivaKumarValluri/8.Tracking-Emission-in-High-speed-Images-within-ROI-in-Shock-Compressed-Sample/README.md

 ## What to expect when you're running the code ##
 You can use the example data provided to understand how to use the code.
-This dataset shown has been published in
+This dataset shown has been published in "Valluri, S.K., Dreizin, E.L., and Dlott, D.D., Accelerating shock-driven reactions in metal nanocomposites.
+AIP Conf.
+Proc., 2023."

 ### Folder structure for input data ###
 -Program asks for address of master folder (usually name of project) containing subfolders (labelled based on experimental run they are acquired from in the example dataset provided).